-It doesn’t take long to discover that brood combs can turn dark as night after just one season while honey combs stay light for many years.
+It doesn’t take long to discover that brood combs turn black as night after just one season while honey combs stay light for years.
 What causes this difference?
-Several reasons are usually given for this phenomenon, but in truth, it is probably a combination of all them that causes brood comb to darken so quickly.

 The cocoons that remain in the cell after the bees hatch are the major problem.
-The cocoons are extremely sticky and, try as they might, the bees cannot strip it all from the comb.
-Some say the darkness is caused by the feces that remains in the bottom of the cocoons.
-Although this may be partially true, based on what I’ve read, the bees manage to remove most—if not all—of the feces as they prepare the cell for the next generation.
+The cocoons are extremely sticky and, try as they might, the bees cannot strip them from the comb.
+Entomologists say the darkness is caused by the feces that remains woven into the bottom of the cocoons.
+Although the bees clean and polish the brood cells before they are reused, much of the fecal material remains trapped within the sticky layers.

 The buildup of cocoons and propolis in brood cells is significant.
 Some researchers have analyzed brood comb and found that the cells become measurably smaller as the walls become thicker.
-If you render your own beeswax, you know how much more debris is filtered from melted brood comb than melted honey comb.
+If you render your own beeswax, you know how much more debris is filtered from dark brood comb than from melted honeycomb.
 Clumps of this debris, appropriately called “slumgum,” clog strainers and mesh bags, and tiny bits of it darken the liquid wax.

 The question always arises whether dark comb is harmful to bees.
 In truth, bees love dark comb and it is often used in bait hives to attract wild swarms.
 I’ve heard rumors about beekeepers using black comb for twenty-five years with no ill effects.

 Recently, however, there is concern about pesticide build-up in old combs, as well as the accumulation of some pathogens.
 Many sources now recommend rotating old black comb out of the hive every four or five years, not because of its color but to protect the hive from accumulations of pesticides and pathogens.